lukechanning/chowder-bucket/README.md

 Chowder Bucket
 ====

-The base theme used for my personal blog, [RouterChowder](http://routerchowder.com).
+The base theme used for micro-agency and blog, [RouterChowder](http://routerchowder.com).

-It is loosely built off the fantatic [Flex](https://github.com/the-development/flex) theme.
+It started life as a redesign of the excellent [Flex](https://github.com/the-development/flex) theme, but has since moved pretty far away from that.
+Now it's sporting easy-to-manage features like [Bower](http://bower.io/) / [Grunt](http://gruntjs.com/) and a snazzy, single line deploy system.

+Oh, and it also uses [Foundation 6](https://github.com/zurb/foundation-sites), the single greatest web framework anywhere.
+Major props to [Zurb](https://github.com/zurb) for the incredible new release.

-All the code contained here endeavours to be as explanatory as possible.
-If you'd like to build off of what's here, feel free to fork and explore!
+All the code contained here tries to be as explanatory as possible.
+If you would like to build off of what's here, fork and explore!
 All I ask is that you give a nod (or donate) where your heart desires.
+You can also purchase our [swag](https://www.stickermule.com/en/marketplace/9882-router-chowder-monster) or our [tools](http://routerchowder.com/tag/tools).

+We will <3 you forever, if you do!

 Installation
 ===